jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 * deferred_income

 ### Feature Engineering
 Three features were engineered for testing of the model.
-A number of tests showed only "to_poi_fraction" was substantially useful enough during tuning.
-However, in the final model none of the engineered featured were utilized.

 * to_poi_fraction - a fraction of the total 'to' emails that were sent to a POI
 * from_poi_fraction - a fraction of the total 'from' emails that were received from a POI
 * salary_bonus_fraction - a fraction of salary to bonus money

+With the project goal of identifying POIs, I believed adding two additional features which calculated the percentage/ relationship of a POI with other employees at the company via their 'to' and 'from' email interaction would have shed insightful and useful information, allowing the algorithm to use these values as predictors. e.g if person A sends (or receives) a large portion of emails from a POI, there may be a greater likelihood that person A is also a POI.

+Like-wise, after discovering the large salary and bonuses of some of the POIs, I believed knowing the fraction or multiplier between someone's salary and their bonus would help as a predictor for the algorithm.

+A number of tests showed only "to_poi_fraction" was substantially useful enough during tuning.
-Utilizing SelectKBest, the top 6 features were selected via GridSearchCV.
+However, in the final model none of the engineered featured were selected by GridSearchCV.

+Utilizing SelectKBest, features were selected via GridSearchCV.
+The parameters used within GridSearchCV for SelectKBest was a limited range between 4 and 7.
+The range was set manually as after multiple tests revealed that this range for k resulted in the best performance for timing as well as Precision and Recall scores.

 Below is a table of features and their scores:

 Feature | Score
 --- | --- | ---